aaami1ster/mean/node/README.md

     ```shell
     node -v
     ```
-1. REPL (Read-Eval-Print Loop)
+# REPL (Read-Eval-Print Loop)
 - REPL Gives you a JavaScript sandbox to play in.
 - It can be treated as a Node.js script file, and all the usual functions and modules are available in this environment
 - Launching:
-        - Open terminal, type node and press enter.
+    - Open terminal and type
+        ```shell
+        node
+        ```
-        - The terminal input character will change to >
+    - Press Enter.
+The terminal input character will change to >

 # Your First Node.js Server
 1. Create a file named "app.js", and paste the following code: